 Environmental Protection & Sustainability - Environmental Protection Division, Environmental Sustainability and Strategic Policy Division, Parks and Protected Areas (BC Parks), Climate Action Secretariat, Conservation Officer Service, and Regional Offices.

 - BC Parks and Protected Areas - British Columbia is home to many nationally and internationally significant natural and cultural values.
 Through the establishment of parks, ecological reserves and protected areas, an important first step has been undertaken to ensure that these values are afforded legal protection.

-- Ecosystems Branch - British Columbia is home to a rich diversity and abundance of native species and habitats.
+- Plants, Animals & Ecosystems - British Columbia is home to a rich diversity and abundance of native species and habitats.
 Programs within the Ministry endeavour to conserve biodiversity, provide a variety of opportunities for the use and enjoyment of wildlife in B.C., and maintain a balance between the needs of wildlife and the needs of the people.

 environment for all Manitobans, present and future.